-Warning: Serious spoilers for Avengers: Infinity War ahead!
+Warning: Serious spoilers for Avengers: Infinity War and Captain Marvel ahead!

-If you're one of the millions of people still devastated after watching Avengers: Infinity War, join the very, very sad club.
+If you're one of the millions of people still devastated after watching Avengers: Infinity War last year, join the very, very sad club.
 At the end of the epic Marvel team-up film, we lose exactly half of our favorites characters after Thanos gets his hands on all six Infinity Stones.
 The Mad Titan is on a mission to destroy half of the universe and succeeds with just a snap of his fingers.
 Sound like everything has gone to sh*t?
 Basically.
-However, there is hope out there thanks to a clever, last-minute move by Nick Fury.
+However, there is hope out there thanks to a clever, last-minute move by Nick Fury, and a postcredit scene tucked into the end of Captain Marvel.

-In Infinity War's only postcredits scene, Samuel L. Jackson's character sends a message through a beeper (so '90s, right?) and it shows a red, yellow, and blue logo.
-This turns out to be Captain Marvel's insignia.
-The standalone film for the female superhero is already in the works and set to come out just a few weeks before Avengers 4, which means we will soon get a glimpse of how Carol Danvers fits into the Marvel Cinematic Universe.
-Before that happens, though, you should probably get to know her.
-She just might be the key to saving the Avengers and the rest of the universe.
+Before we get to the interesting footage in Captain Marvel, you need to recall Infinity War's only postcredits scene, in which Samuel L. Jackson's character sends a message through a beeper (so '90s, right?) and it shows a red, yellow, and blue logo.
+Of course this turns out to be Captain Marvel's insignia, which we know for certain since she gives Fury the beeper at the end of her own standalone film.
+But now, since Carol Danvers is officially a part of the Marvel Cinematic Universe, you should probably get to know her since Captain Marvel doesn't cover everything about her origin story.
+Oh, and there's the matter of how she just might be the key to saving the Avengers and the rest of the universe.
+No big deal.

 Captain Marvel's Origin Story

 In the comics, Carol Danvers crosses path with the original Captain Marvel, which is a mispronunciation of his real name, Mar-Vell, at an Air Force base.
 She gets her powers after a machine created by the Kree alien race, which Ronan the Accuser from Guardians of the Galaxy belongs to, explodes.
 Mar-Vell's powers transfer to Danvers in the process, giving her powerful abilities.
 At first she goes by Ms. Marvel, but she eventually adopts the moniker of Captain Marvel.
-For the movie, it is said that Marvel will be diverging from the comic books to keep it more cohesive with the other films.
+The movie diverges from the comic books in a few big ways to keep things cohesive with the other films in the MCU, but essentially Carol's core story remains intact.

 Captain Marvel's Powers